chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.0.1.md

 </tbody>
 </table>

-**Additional Notes**
+Additional Notes:

 * EFO:0030026 “sci-Plex” is not included in spite of being RNA data.
-This assay has specific cell metadata that is not present in the CELLxGENE dataset schema, without these metadata the RNA data lacks the proper context and thus may be misleading to include.
+This assay has specific cell metadata that is not present in the CELLxGENE dataset schema, without these metadata the RNA data lacks proper context and thus may be misleading to include.
 * EFO:0009920 and EFO:0030062 “Slide-seq” and “Slide-seqV2”, respectively, are not included as coverage is low compared to other assays and data lacks context without spatial metadata not included in CELLxGENE dataset schema.

 #### Data matrix types